nasa/cumulus/docs/deployment/thin-egress-app.md

 }
 ```

-Once you've run the Terraform deployment, you should get an output something like this:
+Once you've run the Terraform deployment, you should get an output something
+like this:

 ```text
 tea_api_endpoint = https://abc123.execute-api.us-east-1.amazonaws.com/DEV/
 tea_urs_redirect_uri = https://abc123.execute-api.us-east-1.amazonaws.com/DEV/login
 ```

-Set `DISTRIBUTION_ENDPOINT` in your `app/config.yml` to the value of `tea_api_endpoint`.
+Set `api_distribution_url` in your `app/config.yml` to the value of
+`tea_api_endpoint`.

 You will also need to configure the `tea_urs_redirect_uri` value as a Redirect
 URI in your app's URS configuration.